wootguy/resguy/README.md

 **-allrefs** = List all references for missing files (normally clipped to 3)

-**-printskip** = Print content that was skipped because it was invalid, unused, optional, or listed in default_content.txt
+**-printskip** = Log content that was skipped because it was invalid, unused, optional, or listed in resguy_default_content.txt

 **-log** = Log output to mapname_resguy.log